oneeve8/kobble-data/content/feamber.md

 Maybe we are in a dream and the real world is out there... somewhere.

-What is *real*
+What is *real*?

 We are spiritual beings dwelling in a physical body.

 Maybe we placed limits on our infinite spiritual being-ness by coming into this realm.
+Maybe we decided to play a part in the sto

 Perhaps this realm is a creation of our own consciousness.
 We call it *reality* but maybe it is no more of a *reality* than the dream world.